halented/finally-frontend/README.md

 Are you an extrovert?
 Do you find yourself confused and inept when it comes to respecting the needs of your introvert friends?

 Finally, there is an app for you!
-With FINALLY, AN APP FOR EXTROVERTS, you can:
+With **FINALLY!** AN APP FOR EXTROVERTS, you can:

 * Log your introvert friends and their custom quiet time needs!
 * Get automatically notified when one of you introvert friends is ready to hang out!